microsoft/typespec/packages/versioning/README.md

 }
 ```

-Pick a specific version to be used for all version of the service
+Pick a specific version to be used for all version of the service.

 ```cadl
 @versioned(Versions)